yongjin0213/love-ai/README.md

-# Love Data
+# Arrows
-Love Data is an AI-powered text analzyer that takes in text messages and helps users understand relationship dynamics through conversation patterns.
+Arrows is an AI-powered text analzyer that takes in text messages and helps users understand relationship dynamics through conversation patterns.
 This tool will output a Love Score, a 0-100 score that reflects compatabilty, and feedback on what went well and what went poorly during the conversation.

 ## Project overview

 ### What It Does
-Love Bot analyzes text message conversations to identify:
+Arrows analyzes text message conversations to identify:

 - Communication patterns - Message lengths, unique language, and engagement levels
 - Sentiment analysis - Emotional tone and enthusiasm in messages